The approximate number of Ph.D. degrees awarded each year

 If you are trying to contact one of the support offices and are having trouble getting a response to your questions, please contact the Registrar in the department to which you have applied.
 The department Registrar will be able to help you identify the appropriate person to contact.

-For international students, any funding coming from outside of Yale, including personal funds, should be documented in the application for visa purposes.
+For international students, all funding must be documented in the application for visa purposes.